Introduction

 Frequently Asked Questions

-How does the POM influence government contracting?
+How does the POM process affect my contracting strategy?

 Conclusion